ilyasergey/YSC2229/source/week-03a_merge_sort.rst

 Merge Sort
 ==========

-Merge sort is a algorithm that applies the divide-and-conquer idea to sorting.
+Merge sort is an algorithm that applies the divide-and-conquer idea to sorting.

 Merging two sorted arrays
 -------------------------